WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/Design.md

 5. ***Expense Class*** will be created in the back end code to assist with data validation, crud operations, changing an expense etc.
    - ***Class Variables***
-      1. expenseID
+      1. expenseID (id)
-      2. expenseCategory
+      2. expenseCategory (category)
-      3. expenseDescription
+      3. expenseDescription (description)
-      4. expenseAmount
+      4. expenseAmount (amount)
-      5. expenseDate
+      5. expenseDate (date)
-      6. expensePaymentMethod
+      6. expensePaymentMethod (payment)
     - ***Class Methods***
       1. ***__str__*** Returns a string of the expenses variables for the instance of expense
       2. ***validExpense*** Returns true or false depending on if expense instance is true or false
       3. ***returnExpense*** Returns one element list with tuple of expense object varaibles to be used for interting validated records.
+      4. ***setID*** Change id member variable to the id passed to this method
+      5. ***getID*** Return the current value of the member variable id.
+      6. ***displayInvalidVariables*** Return a string listing all the invalid variables passed when making expense object.
+This can be used to identify what was wrong in making the expense object.
+This become obsolete as we choose to use HTML to validate data going into expense object.
 6. ***DB class*** to handle connections, db crud methods by page, etc (this section will build out as the db class is written and expands)
       1. ***DB variables***
          - none so far